 Soon enough, friends joined her; strangers contacted her on social media and began sewing up a storm, contributing their own needlework that called out the president on his offenses.
 The assembled collection got a name: the—wait for it—Tiny Pricks Project.

 At first, Weymar thought she’d make one piece a week, but soon she had so many unpresidential texts to work with, she was stitching daily to keep pace.
 These works stand as a fascinating blend of oppressive and sometimes misogynistic comments and the delicate beauty of “women’s work.”

 “The daintiness and integrity of each piece stand in stark contrast to his presidency,” says Weymar.

-The project found more allies and exposure: Weymar was networked with the politically charged Lingua Franca clothing line, and a collection of Tiny Pricks t-shirts was born.
-Two gallery exhibits also showed off the work, with one currently at the Lingua Franca space at 382 Bleecker Street in New York City through September 3rd.
+The project found more allies and exposure: Weymar was networked with the politically charged Lingua Franca clothing line, and a collection of Tiny Pricks T-shirts was born.
+Two gallery exhibits also showed off the work, with one currently at the Lingua Franca space at 382 Bleecker Street in New York City.

 Today, the Tiny Pricks Project is composed of more than 3,600 pieces, from more than 1,000 participants globally, and is the largest textile Trump protest ever.